Alien Life: Kepler Telescope Finds More Than 100 Huge Planets With Moons That May Be Inhabited, Study Reveals

 “There are currently 175 known satellites orbiting the eight planets within the solar system, most of which are in orbit around the two largest planets in our system, with Jupiter hosting 69 known moons and Saturn hosting 62 known moons,” University of California — Riverside astrobiologist Stephen Kane said.
 “The large number of moons in the solar system, particularly the large number orbiting the Jovian planets, indicate a high probability of moons orbiting giant exoplanets.”

-So far, the existence of even a single exomoon remains purely a matter of speculation.
+But so far the existence of even a single exomoon remains purely a matter of speculation.
 Assuming that they do exist, however, the scientists believe that those moons may be even more conducive to the development of life than Earth itself — still the only known planet in the universe where life is confirmed to exist.
 Moons not only take in energy from the star, or sun, around which their host planet orbits, they also absorb energy reflected off the surface of that planet, according to a CNet report on the research.

 “These potentially terrestrial giant satellites could be the perfect hosts for life to form and take hold,” the paper says.

-Using their newly created database of habitable-zone exoplanets, the scientists hope to use that data to design new telescopes that could zero in on any exomoons orbiting the giant gas planets, helping scientists to determine whether alien life might exist on any of the faraway moons, a report on Astronomy.com explained.
+Using their newly created database of habitable-zone exoplanets, the scientists hope to use that data to design new telescopes that could zero in on any exomoons orbiting the giant gas planets, helping scientists to determine whether alien life might exist on ant of the faraway moons, a report on Astronomy.com explained.